jacobheng/cellwrangler/README.md

 # cellwrangler
-R package for analyzing single-cell data
+A supplementary toolkit for analyzing single-cell data implemented in R

 cellwrangler is a R package containing (hopefully) useful functions for analyzing single-cell RNAseq data.